 The Center for Digital Government is a national research and advisory institute on information technology policies and best practices in state and local government.

-The Center is a division of e.Republic, a national publishing, events and research company focused on smart media for public sector innovation.
+The Center is a division of e.Republic, the nation’s only media and research company focused exclusively on the state and local government market and education.

 Director of Surveys and Awards